microsoft/MixedReality-UXTools-Unreal/Docs/Contributing/DevDocGuide.md

 The versioning system can also be used for showing doc versions from other dev branches that are built by CI.
 When setting up CI for one of those branches make sure your powershell script on CI copies the contents of the generated docfx output into a version folder named after your branch and add the corresponding version entry into the web/version.js file.

+## Good practices for developers

+* Use **relative paths** whenever referring to MRTK internal pages
+* Use **cross references** for linking to any MRTK API page by using the **mangled UID**
+* Use **crefs and hrefs** to link to internal or external documentation in **/// comments**
+* Use the indicated folders in this doc for resource files
+* **Run docfx locally** and check for warnings in the output whenever you modify existing APIs or update documentation pages
+* Watch out for docfx **warnings on CI** after completing and merging your PR into one of the official MRTK branches

+## Common errors when generating docs

+* toc.yml errors: usually happens when an .md file gets moved/renamed or removed but the table of content file (toc.yml) pointing to that file wasn't updated accordingly.
+On the website this will result in a broken link on our top level or side navigation
+* /// comments errors
+  * xml tag errors - docfx like any other xml parser can't handle malformed xml tags.
+  * typos in crefs
+  * incomplete namespace identifiers - docfx won't need the full namespace to the symbol you're referring to but the relative part of the namespace that's not included in the surrounding namespace of the cref.
+    * Example: if you're in a namespace Microsoft.MixedReality.Toolkit.Core.Providers.UnityInput and the file you want to link in is Microsoft.MixedReality.Toolkit.Core.Interfaces.IMixedRealityServiceRegistrar your cref can look like this: cref="Interfaces.IMixedRealityServiceRegistrar"
+  * External crefs - As long as there's no xref service available (and listed in the docfx build file) crefs to external libraries won't work.
+If you still want to link to a specific external symbol that doesn't have xref service but an online api documentation you can use a href instead.
+Example: linking to EditorPrefs of Unity: `<see href="https://docs.unity3d.com/ScriptReference/EditorPrefs.html">EditorPrefs</see>`

 ## See also

 * [UXT documentation guide](DocumentationGuidelines.md)